top of page

 • 3 min read

-For openness to the Word of God: that we may allow God’s Word to enter our hearts, bring us to a deeper relationship with Christ, and inspire us to live more fully for Christ each day: let us pray to the Lord.
+For a greater openness to the Word of God: that we may carefully listen to the scriptures, ponder them in our heart, and be nourished by them: let us pray to the Lord.

-For all who minister in Catholic schools: that God will prosper their work and help them form young people in knowledge and virtue: let us pray to the Lord.
+For all who face prejudice and discrimination: that God will heal their wounds and help them to continue to share their gifts for the good of others: let us pray to the Lord.

-For all who are ill: that the Spirit will ease their suffering, bring encouragement through the care of the Christian community, and restore them to wholeness: let us pray to the Lord.
+For all who are ill: that God’s healing love will touch them, relieve their suffering, and restore them to wholeness: let us pray to the Lord.

 References